Skip to content

 2. Embed the values of human rights, inclusiveness, empowerment, advocacy, social justice and person-centred services and supports so that graduates can bring these values to their work across the social care sector.

-3. Ensure competence to practice as a skilled and professional Social Care Worker in a variety of settings by provision of high quality practice placements.
+3. Ensure competence to practice as a skilled and professional Social Care Worker in a variety of settings by provision of high quality practise placements.

 Course Learning Outcomes Expand